Insurance Information

 This is the amount you must pay for medical expenses before the insurance company is obligated to pay - outside of the USA, this is also known as excess.
 Under your insurance policy you have a deductible for visiting the emergency room (unless you are admitted overnight, at which point the fee is waived).
 This means if the emergency room bill is less than your deductible, you will have to pay the entire bill; if it is more than your deductible, then you will only pay the deductible and the insurance company will pay the remaining amount of qualified expenses.

 The plan utilizes the UnitedHealthcare Network, so when calling or talking with providers, please mention this name or show the provider a copy of your insurance ID card with the UnitedHealthcare logo on it for network recognition.
-Alternatively, or if any issues arise, please call Seven Corners (the company who processes your insurance claims) immediately for assistance.
+Alternatively, or if any issues arise, please call the insurance company immediately for assistance.
+Depending on when you arrived in the US, your insurance company will either be Seven Corners or IMG.
+Please refer to your insurance ID card to confirm the name of your insurance company.

 Yes, you are free to visit any provider you wish, but it it not advisable to see doctors outside of the provider network.
 The benefit of staying within the preferred provider network is that bills and invoices may be settled directly without any payment (apart from your deductibles) on your part.